ilias-stath/Robot-automation-in-assembly/README.md

 # Robot-automation-in-assembly
-This is a project created for the course Computer Architecture of my university. <br />
+This project was created for the Computer Architecture course at the University of Western Macedonia. <br />
 It uses the virtual device robot.exe and the goal of the project is for the robot to find and close all the lamps that are on.<br />
 At the start the programm creates a 2D grid and then takes as input the place of the robot, based on a grid i provide that gives a number to each cell, and its orientation and places it in said grid.<br />
 From the starting place, it checks all cells that can be checked with only rotation, these are the cells that are 1 space up,down,right or left of the robot.
 If it finds a lamp it checks if it is closed or not.
 If it is it continues, otherwise it first closes it and the continues.<br />